Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 The art style looks nice but it’s not quite as consistent compared to the previous anime.
 The background art is really nice to look at.

-The English Dub Isn’t The Best, The Bandai Entertainment English Dub Is Too Hard To Top:
+The English Dub Isn’t the Best, the Bandai Entertainment English Dub Is Too Hard to Top

-Funimation did a good job with the English dub but there are a lot of flaws with it, mainly Funimation recasting the main voice actors because that’s what the Japanese dub did, save for the voice of the Major.
+Funimation did a decent job with the English dub but there are a lot of flaws with it, mainly Funimation recasting the main voice actors because that’s what the Japanese dub did, save for the voice of the Major.
 In English, everyone has been recast.
 Elizabeth Maxwell is decent as Motoko Kusanagi.
 I’m very biased towards Mary McGlynn who played Motoko in Ghost in the Shell: Stand Alone Complex and Mary just did a better job, Elizabeth is not a bad voice actress, but she sounds very stiff and wooden.

 I did enjoy John Swasey as Daisuke Aramaki, and he gave a performance that I enjoyed.